Memprof/library/README.md

 The Memprof Library.
 Used to track malloc and free.

 WARNING: To compile the library, you must have a copy of the kernel module in ../module and a copy of the parser in ../parser.
+See https://github.com/Memprof to get the module and the parser.

 ```bash
 make